Type Ia supernova: Double degenerate progenitors

-Double degenerate scenarios raise questions about the applicability of Type Ia supernovae as standard candles, since total mass of the two merging white dwarfs varies significantly, meaning luminosity also varies.

 Type Iax

-It has been proposed that a group of sub-luminous supernovae that occur when helium accretes onto a white dwarf should be classified as Type Iax.
+It has been proposed that a group of sub-luminous supernovae should be classified as Type Iax.
 This type of supernova may not always completely destroy the white dwarf progenitor, but instead leave behind a zombie star.
+Known examples of type Iax supernovae include: the historical supernova SN 1181, SN 1991bg, SN 2002cx, and SN 2012Z.

+The supernova SN 1181 is believed to be associated with the supernova remnant Pa 30 and its central star IRAS 00500+6713, which is the result of a merger of a CO white dwarf and an ONe white dwarf.
+This makes Pa 30 and IRAS 00500+6713 the only SN Iax remnant in the Milky Way.